-Where are all my chocolate peanut butter loving friends?!
+Where are all my chocolate/peanut butter loving friends?!

 Please note that this review was not paid for or sponsored by any third party.
 I purchased this product with my own money and the opinions in this review are strictly my own.
 I am not affiliated with Costco or any of its suppliers.
 I am just a fan of the company.
 I write these reviews to help my fellow shoppers.
 If you like my blog and want to show your appreciation, please follow me on Instagram or Facebook, or tell your friends to check out my blog!

 NEWSFLASH!
-Costco has released Kirkland Signature Milk Chocolate Peanut Butter cups!
-I knew when I saw these we would be bringing them home.
-Chocolate peanut butter is probably Sean’s favorite.
-I like it but not as much as he does.
-We have a lot of chocolate peanut butter going on in our house.
-Ice cream, cookies, chocolates, protein bars and protein powder.
+Costco has released Kirkland Signature-brand chocolate peanut butter cups!
+I knew when I saw these that we would be bringing them home.
+Chocolate and peanut butter is probably Sean’s favorite.
+I like it, but not as much as he does.
+We have a lot of chocolate peanut butter going on in our house – ice cream, cookies, chocolates, protein bars and protein powder.
 I guess that makes me qualified to tell you whether or not these cups are a worthy version of the classic combination.

 Would you rather have milk or dark chocolate peanut butter cups?